-west Semester: Fall 20 Spring 20 Proposed Faculty/Staff Advisor: Office: Phone Number: Date of Application: Minimum of ten (10) signatures of interested students (e-mails from the @student.email.vcc e-mail domain is permitted in substitution of a physical signature): I am aware of the responsibilities of a student organization advisor, and if registration is granted, I agree to serve in that role for the above-name organization throughout the academic year.
+Minimum of ten (10) signatures of interested students (e-mails from the @student.email.vccs e-mail domain is permitted in substitution of a physical signature):

+I am aware of the responsibilities of a student organization advisor, and if registration is granted, I agree to serve in that role for the above-name organization throughout the academic year.

 Signature of Faculty/Staff Advisor: Date: In order to be considered, have you drafted a club charter?
 YES NO (If yes, please attach a copy of the charter with this application.
 Instructions to complete a charter can be found in the Club and Organization manual, which can be obtained in the Office of Recruitment and Student Engagement.)
 Frequency of meetings: Weekly Bi-Monthly Monthly Southwest Student Government Association will make the decision to grant the registration of the above-named club at the next scheduled meeting.
 The attendance of the student organizing the club and/or faculty/staff advisor of the proposed club at this meeting is recommended.
-This decision is final unless indicated otherwise by appealing the decision to the Dean of Student Success-Dyan Lester.
+This decision is final unless indicated otherwise by appealing the decision to the Dean of Student Success- Dyan Lester. the Dean of Student Success- Dyan Lester.
 Date of meeting: Approved Denied